The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 Steamer Metis engraving.
 Image courtesy of Quest Marine Services.

-All of a sudden the Nettie Cushing collided with the wooden steamer’s front port side, creating a gaping hole.
+Suddenly, the Nettie Cushing collided with the wooden steamer’s front port side, creating a gaping hole.
 As water poured into the lower deck region of the Metis, Captain Burton ordered to prepare the passengers as the crew ran below to awaken all.
 He ordered to head the ship for the beach near Watch Hill Lighthouse, as most passengers barely had time to dress and put on their life preservers.

 The steamer blew her whistle to send a distress signal as the Metis continued heading for the beach outside of Watch Hill Lighthouse.
 The vessel was still within five miles of the beach when the steamer’s bow started sinking below the waves, sucking down 30-40 people under the waters.
 Everyone fell into panic as only three lifeboats were launched, and two managed to break away from the doomed vessel, carrying primarily men.